 Adding bulk to the diet can assist in mild cases of constipation such as unprocessed wheat bran or Metamucil.
-Add approximately 4 teaspoons of unprocessed wheat bran or Metamucil per 475g canned food.
+Add approximately 1/2 to 1 teaspoon per day.

 Pumpkin is also a good way to prevent constipation occurring as it is high in fibre and has a high water content, both of which help to keep bowel movements regular.
 Purchase canned pumpkin (unsweetened), or boil and mash fresh pumpkin (seeds and skin removed).
 Add to ice cube trays and freeze.
 Feed one defrosted cube of pumpkin a day.

 Laxatone is a petroleum gel which helps to lubricate the digestive tract.
 Add 1/4-1/2 tsp.
 2-3 times a week to food.

 Increase water consumption, which may include feeding more wet food, such as canned or raw meat as well as adding additional water bowls or investing in a cat water fountain.

 - Speak to your veterinarian about hairball diets or add a small amount of lubricant to the food such as petroleum jelly or butter.